-Paving your driveway can boost the value of your home, increase your curb appeal, and add valuable relaxation and recreation space to your property.
-Paving a driveway usually costs between $2,403 and $6,563.
-The national average is approximately $4,482.
-The primary factors that influence the cost of the project include the size of the driveway, the material you use, how much site preparation must happen before paving begins, and local labor costs.
+Typical driveway paving costs run between $2,500 and $6,600, with a national average of about $4,500.
+Paving your driveway can boost the value of your home, increase your curb appeal, and add recreation space to your property.
+The primary factors that influence the cost of paving a driveway include driveway size, whether you use concrete or asphalt, site preparation, and local labor costs.

 Driveway Cost Breakdown

 When you get a quote for driveway paving, you can expect the following costs:

 Remodeling your driveway costs approximately $2 to $15 per square foot for materials and installation.
 However, this cost varies greatly depending on the material you choose for paving and does not include the cost of labor.